adap/flower/doc/source/example-mxnet-walk-through.rst

             print("Accuracy & loss at epoch %d: %s" % (i, trainings_metric))
         return trainings_metric, num_examples

-The evalution of the model is defined in function :code:`test()`.
+The evaluation of the model is defined in function :code:`test()`.
 The function loops over all test samples and measures the loss and accuracy of the model based on the test dataset.

 .. code-block:: python